HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 The result is the cells swell up, burst open and die.

-On the right: The cells are in a more concentrated solution compared to the concentration of solutes in the cytoplasm.
+On the right: The cells are in a more concentrated solution compared to the concentration of solutes in the cytoplasm of the cell.

 If red blood cells are put in a salt solution, the greater internal water potential of the more dilute solution of the cell's cytoplasm, means that water will pass into the cell by osmosis